zeha/puppet-solr/README.md

 ### What solr affects

 Installs the following packages
-* java 7 jre.
+* java 8 jre.

+Installs and configures SOLR

 ## Configuration

-solr::params class is used for configuration, but can be overridden with the specified parameters.
+solr::params class is used for default configuration, but can be overridden with the specified parameters.

 ### Parameters

 #### `url`
 The url of the source repository for apache jetty.
+NOTE: If you are installing an older version you may need to specify: 'http://archive.apache.org/dist/lucene/solr/'
 Default: 'http://mirrors.gigenet.com/apache/lucene/solr',

+#### `timeout`
+The timeout used for downloading the solr package.
+Default: 120 seconds

 #### `version`
 The version to install.
-Default: '4.10.4'.
+Default: '6.1.0'.

 #### `solr_user`
 Run Solr as this user ID (default: solr)
-Note, creates this user.
+Note, creates this user if it doesn't exist.

 #### `solr_host`
-Listen to connections from this network host
+Listen to connections from this network solr_host
-Use 0.0.0.0 as host to accept all connections.
+Use 0.0.0.0 as solr_host to accept all connections.
 Default: 127.0.0.1

 #### `solr_port`
 The network port used by Jetty
 Default Port: 8983

-#### `timeout`
-The timeout used for downloading the solr package.
-Default: 120 seconds

 #### `solr_heap`
 The heap size used by Jetty
-Default size: 1024m
+Default size: 512m

+#### `solr_downloads`
+The download directory, where solr will be downloaded to.
+Default: '/opt/solr_downloads'

+#### `install_dir`
+The install directory for solr.
+Default: '/opt/solr'

+#### `var_dir`
+The data directory for solr.
+Default: '/var/solr'

+#### `solr_logs`
+The directory for the solr logs.
+Default: "/var/log/solr"

+#### `java_home`
+The JAVA_HOME setting.
+Default: (os specific)
+  * Debian/Ubuntu: '/usr/lib/jvm/java-8-openjdk-amd64/jre'
+  * CentOS/RHEL: '/usr/lib/jvm/jre-1.8.0'

+#### `solr_environment`
+ARRAY - Bash type environment variables passed directly into the SOLR server startup environment
+Default: []

 #### `cores`
 An array of hashes that define a core which will be created with the create_resources function.
 See type solr::core for details.
 Default: {}

-#### `solr_home`
-The home directory for solr.
-Default: '/opt/solr'

-#### `solr_logs`
-The directory for the solr logs.
-Default: "${solr_home}/logs"

 ## Usage